 College Prep for Juniors and Seniors

 SCHOLARSHIPS These are awarded by private donors or your college.
 Some are based on financial need while others are based on criteria such as academics, leadership, athletics, or talents.
 GRANTS* These are not repaid and are awarded to students who show financial need.
-They include: • Pell Grant.
+They include: • Pell Grant. • Supplemental Educational Opportunity Grant (SEOG). • Nebraska State Opportunity Grant. • College-based grants.
+WORK-STUDY* Based on financial need, this is money you earn from a college-based job to help pay for school expenses.
+STUDENT LOANS* This is money you borrow and must repay after you’re done with college.
+Loans are also available for parents.
+See page 10 for details.
 TYPES OF FINANCIAL AID

 3